janimakr/Skedula/README.md

 # Skedula
 Skedula is an Electron based desktop application for scheduling appointment in a Hospital.
-Skedula is designed to be a patient appointment scheduler which works on both online and offline mode (wherein the patient receives his/her appointment via the receptionist).
+Skedula is designed to be a patient appointment scheduler which works in both online and offline mode (wherein the patient receives his/her appointment via the receptionist).
 The application caters to the following needs –
 * Allows the patients to schedule an appointment with the doctor/physician of their choice.
 * Provides the physician the ability to retrieve details of the patients (history of medical reports).